Kathleen Lake

-Kathleen Lake (native name : Mät'àtäna Mǟn meaning 'something frozen inside lake') is a lake in Yukon, Canada, located south of the town of Haines Junction within Kluane National Park and Reserve.
+Kathleen Lake (native name: Mät'àtäna Mǟn, meaning 'something frozen inside lake') is a lake in Yukon, Canada, located south of the town of Haines Junction within Kluane National Park and Reserve.
 Located at Haines Highway Kilometre 219.7.
 It hosts a day-use area, a boat launch, a campground, and several hiking trails, including the challenging 3.1 mi (5 km) ascent to King's Throne, a natural, glacially-formed amphitheater overlooking the lake.

 Kathleen Lake is characterized by exceptionally clear waters and the presence of kokanee salmon, a landlocked population of sockeye living and reproducing solely in freshwater bodies.
-Located at an elivation of 731 m it is the largest lake wholly within the national park's boundaries, with an area of 3376 ha, a maximum depth of 111 m and an average depth of 52.2 m.
+Located at an elevation of 731 m it is the largest lake wholly within the national park's boundaries, with an area of 3376 ha, a maximum depth of 111 m and an average depth of 52.2 m.

 Kathleen Lake was named for a girl from Berwickshire County, Scotland, left behind by William "Scotty" Hume (1868–1950), a North-West Mounted Police constable (Reg. #2259) stationed on the Dalton Trail from 1900 to 1902.